hammaadworks/whatcha-do.in/docs/epics.md

 *Focus: The primary user interface and the fundamental rules governing habit progression.*

 **Stories:**
-- **Story 4.1 (Three-Column Layout):** As a user, I want to see my habits organized into "Today", "Yesterday", and "The Pile" columns so I have a clear overview of my daily status.
+- **Story 4.1 (Three-Column Layout):** As a user, I want to see my habits organized into "Today", "Yesterday", and "The Pile" columns, with "The Pile" sorted to show "Lively" habits first, so I have a clear and prioritized overview of my daily status.
 - **Story 4.2 (Daily State Change):** As a user, I expect the application to automatically move completed habits to the "Yesterday" column at midnight in my local timezone so the board is ready for a new day.
 - **Story 4.3 (Mark Complete):** As a user, I want to drag a habit from "Yesterday" to "Today" to mark it as complete and continue my streak.
-- **Story 4.4 (Two-Day Rule):** As a user, I understand that if I fail to complete a habit from the "Yesterday" column, it will be moved to "The Pile" and its streak will be reset, enforcing the "Two-Day Rule".
+- **Story 4.4 (True Two-Day Rule):** As a user, I understand that if I miss a habit for one day, it moves to "The Pile" in a recoverable "Lively" state.
+If I miss it for a second consecutive day, it becomes "Junked" and the streak is officially broken.
 - **Story 4.5 (Grace Period):** As a user, if I open the app for the first time on a new day with pending habits, I want to be shown a summary screen to complete them before the day officially ends, so I don't unfairly lose my streak.
-- **Story 4.6 (Restart Habit):** As a user, I want to drag a habit from "The Pile" to "Today" to restart its streak from 1.
+- **Story 4.6 (Continue or Restart Habit):** As a user, I want to drag a "Lively" habit from "The Pile" to "Today" to continue its streak, and drag a "Junked" habit to "Today" to restart its streak from 1.
+- **Story 4.7 (Junked Days Counter):** As a user, I want to see a counter on my "Junked" habits in The Pile that tells me how many days they have been neglected, so I can see how long it has been.
-- **Story 4.7 (Undo Action):** As a user, I want to long-press a habit in the 'Today' column to undo the completion, moving it back and reverting the streak, in case I make a mistake.
+- **Story 4.8 (Undo Action):** As a user, I want to long-press a habit in the 'Today' column to undo its completion.
+The habit should move back to "Yesterday" (if the streak was > 1) or "The Pile" (if the streak was 1) and its streak should be reverted, in case I make a mistake.

 ---